 Professor David Thackeray

 Previously, I was Co-Investigator for 'The age of promises: manifestos, election addresses and political representation' a Leverhulme-funded project (2017-21) led by Richard Toye (Exeter), which uses these sources to explore the nature of political representation in twentieth century Britain and the evolution of programmes and promises in electoral politics.
-This has led to a jointly authored monograph- The Age of Promises: Electoral Pledges in Twentieth Century Britain (Oxford University Press, 2021) and a jointly edited book 'Electoral Pledges in Britain since 1918: The Politics of Promises' (Palgrave Macmillan, 2020), and articles which have used the Mass Observation archive to explore issues of political engagement and attitudes to women politicians in mid-twentieth century Britain.
+This has led to a jointly authored monograph- The Age of Promises: Electoral Pledges in Twentieth Century Britain (Oxford University Press, 2021), a jointly edited book 'Electoral Pledges in Britain since 1918: The Politics of Promises' (Palgrave Macmillan, 2020), and articles which have used the Mass Observation archive to explore issues of political engagement and attitudes to women politicians in mid-twentieth century Britain.

 I have an interest in connecting history with policy-making and was involved in the British Academy/ Department for Business, Energy and Industrial Strategy Trade Policy History, where Iwrote about 'Britain's turn to Europe' prior to its entry into the EEC.
 I lead the History & Policy Global Economics and History Foum with Marc-William Palen (Exeter) and Andrew Dilley (Abderdeen).
 The forum aims to bring together academics, business groups, policy makers and members of the general public interested in how understandings of historical trade relations can inform current policy debates.